cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 $t->specify_disk(4096)    # task needs 4096 MB of disk space
 $t->specify_gpus(0)       # task does not need a gpu
 $t->specify_running_time_max(100)  # task is allowed to run in 100 seconds
-$t->specify_running_time_min(10)   # task needs at least 10 seconds to run
+$t->specify_running_time_min(10)   # task needs at least 10 seconds to run (see work_queue_worker --wall-time option above)
 ```

 When all cores, memory, and disk are specified, Work Queue will simply fit as
 many tasks as possible without going above the resources available at a
 particular worker.
 When the maximum running time is specified, Work Queue will
 kill any task that exceeds its maximum running time.
 The minimum running time,
 if specified, helps Work Queue decide which worker best fits which task.
 Specifying tasks' running time is especially helpful in clusters where workers
 may have a hard threshold of their running time.

 When some of the resources are left unspecified, then Work Queue tries to find